TritonDataCenter/manta-marlin/README.md

 gcc-compiler, cscope, gmake, scmgit, and python26.

 In your new zone, add the Manta nameservers to /etc/resolv.conf.
-Check this using "dig manta.coal.joyent.us" (or whatever the manta front door is in your setup).
+Check this using "dig manta.joyent.us" (or whatever the manta front door is in your setup).

 Now you're ready to check out the source: